Jason P. Mihalik, PhD, CAT(C), ATC

 - Jason Mihalik Interviewed in WNCN.COM News Report on Concussions

-Jason Mihalik is an Assistant Professor in the Department of Exercise and Sport Science.
-He currently serves as the director of the EXSS Musculoskeletal Cadaver Anatomy Laboratory, and will teach courses in Biomechanics (EXSS 385) and Undergraduate Research Methods (EXSS 273), and assists with the Graduate Statistics and Research Methods courses in EXSS.
-Dr. Mihalik completed his undergraduate degree in Exercise Science with a specialization in Athletic Therapy at Concordia University (Montreal, Quebec, Canada) in 2001.
+Jason Mihalik is an Associate Professor in the Department of Exercise and Sport Science.
+He is the Co-Director of the Matthew Gfeller Sport-Related Traumatic Brain Injury Research Center.
+Jason teaches courses in Biomechanics (EXSS 385) and Graduate Statistics and Research Methods (EXSS 700).
+Jason completed his undergraduate degree in Exercise Science with a specialization in Athletic Therapy at Concordia University (Montreal, Quebec, Canada) in 2001.
 He completed his graduate work in Sports Medicine at the University of Pittsburgh (Pittsburgh, PA), earning his Master’s Degree in December 2004.
-He was a recipient of the Dr. Thomas S. and Mrs. Caroline H. Royster, Jr. 5-year fellowship, allowing him to complete his doctoral work at The University of North Carolina at Chapel Hill in the summer of 2009.
+He was a recipient of a 5-year Royster Fellowship, allowing him to ultimately complete his doctoral work in Human Movement Science at The University of North Carolina at Chapel Hill in the summer of 2009.